 A firearm is that is capable of being concealed is defined as “any device designed to be used as a weapon…that has a barrel less than 16 inches in length” from which projectiles are expelled “by the force of any explosion or other form of combustion.”
-Handguns, revolvers, pistols, shotguns, rifles, and tasers are all examples of firearms that are generally prohibited from being concealed.
+Examples of firearms that are generally prohibited from being concealed are:

 A firearm does not have to be in working condition to satisfy this element.
 It is a crime to conceal and carry a gun is designed to shoot and appears to be capable of working as designed.

 When is a Firearm Substantially Concealed?

 When is a firearm “concealed” for the purposes of this law?
 Generally, so long as the gun is partially hidden or out of sight, it will be considered to be concealed.

 There are specific exceptions to this rule of thumb.
 The first applies to carrying a weapon on your person.
 Guns carried in belt holsters are not considered to be “substantially concealed” for the purposes of this crime.
 The second applies to causing a firearm to be carried in a vehicle.
 Guns stored in locked containers and/ or a vehicle’s trunk (not including a glove compartment or box) are not considered to be concealed for the purposes of this crime.

 Carrying a concealed weapon can be a misdemeanor or a felony offense in California.
 The charge will depend on the facts and circumstances specific to your case.

 If you have no prior convictions and there are no aggravating factors, you will likely face misdemeanor charges for carrying a concealed weapon.
 A misdemeanor conviction of carrying a concealed firearm can be punished by up to 1 year in county jail, fines of no more than $1,000, and/or summary probation.